modehnal/GNOMETerminalAutomation/article/presentation_article.md

       - Creates new keyring so that we are not bothered by polkit dialogs during the suite run.
       - Returning to the home workspace.
       - Starts the recording - this is priceless when debugging or reporting bugs.
 Video of the bug reproducer ready to go.
-      - There are more things but many of there are not important in the context of this article.
+      - There are more things but many of them are not important in the context of this article.

   - ### After Scenario.